Using exceptions in Perl 6

 All built-in exceptions inherit from Exception, which provides some basic behavior, including the storage of a backtrace and an interface for the backtrace printer.

-die is called with a description of the error.
+Ad hoc exceptions can be used by calling die with a description of the error:

 die "oops, something went wrong";# RESULT: «oops, something went wrong in block <unit> at my-script.p6:1␤»